mjtechguy/tech-career-launch-pad/README.md

 - Database administration will likely require some knowledge of System Administration and Networking
 - DevOps will require knowledge of System Administration, Cloud, Networking, and Containers
 - Software Development will likely require knowledge of System Administration, Database Administration, and Cloud
+- CyberSecurity will likely require knowledge of System Administration, Networking, and Coding

 Do not let this scare you.
 Take it slowly and learn individual components as they become necessary on your learning path.